Community Measures Agreement

-BC Hydro and the City of Fort St. John have reached an agreement-in-principle on a Community Measures Agreement related to the construction of the Site C Clean Energy Project.
-The agreement is scheduled to be signed in April 2016.
-Negotiations between the City and BC Hydro have been ongoing for several years.
+BC Hydro and the City of Fort St. John have signed a Community Measures Agreement [PDF - 25 MB] related to the construction of the Site C Clean Energy Project.

 Under the terms of the legally binding agreement, BC Hydro commits to specific mitigation measures important to the City of Fort St. John.
 Some of the features of the agreement include: